 The first step is creating your Application Portal through our secure online system.
 Your Portal will be your guide through the admissions process from the time you begin your application through the time you submit your enrollment deposit.

 If you've previously applied to any Berkeley MBA program, including the Evening & Weekend MBA Program, you still need to create a new application.
 See our information for Reapplicants.

-If you received your undergraduate degree outside of the U.S. and/or are not a citizen or permanent resident of the United States, see our information for International Applicants.
+If you received your undergraduate degree outside of the United States and/or are not a citizen or permanent resident of the United States, see our information for International Applicants.

-You must submit transcripts from all undergraduate and graduate programs you have attended or are currently attending.
+You must upload to your application copies of transcripts from all undergraduate and graduate programs you have attended or are currently attending since graduating high school/secondary school.
 You must also list each of these schools in the Academic History section of the application.